About the functionality

 - show the highlighted 3D model

 - go back to the original model

 The Superimpose button will appear at the top of the toolbox in the bottom left corner.
 Click Superimpose to only show the subsection of the asset that the superimposed model affects.

 Not all work orders are mapped to the 3D model.
 This is usually because of the data quality.
 But you can map these work orders manually:

-Hover over a work order to see if the link icon appears, as this indicates that the work order is not mapped.
+Hover over a work order to see if the link icon appears, indicating that the work order isn't mapped.

 Click the link icon.
-Go to the toolbox and select Show zones in the 3D model, and select the deck on which you want to map the work order.
+Go to the toolbox, select Show zones in the 3D model, and select the deck on which you want to map the work order.

-Then select the relevant zone and notice it being stated in the black text box towards the top of the screen.
+Select the relevant zone and notice it is stated in the black text box towards the top of the screen.
 The blue link icon means that the work order is now mapped.

-In the work order list, an icon indicates which grid zone the work order is in.
+An icon in the work order list indicates which grid zone the work order is in.
 Click the icon to see the zone highlighted on the 3D model.

 You can measure the distance between two locations on the asset: